microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

 (This isn't VS Code specific but dev tools)

 Know that you can use `console.profile` and `console.profileEnd` to profile just some code.
-This useful to keep profiles small and focused on one area, e.g emitting of events, reading of contributions etc.
+This is useful to keep profiles small and focused on one area, e.g emitting of events, reading of contributions etc.

 * Open dev tools
 * From the `︙` menu select "More tools > JavaScript Profiler"